brentlintner/linus/TRACKER.md

 ## Current

+* Each time we write a file, if the content stripped of trailing newlines is the same, print (no changes) instead of writing the file and showing the diff
+* Bug: Since the LLM might write a new version of a file instead of finishing a previous version, we need to check for that so we don't continue unintentionally

+## Backlog

-* Use Chunk instead of Part?
+* Bug: Is Chunk more clear than Part?

+* Turn down the token and character limits?

 * Remove code snippets from output formats and the stream parsing, leave ai to write as markdown

-## Backlog

-* Bug: each file the ai writes (or the parser parses) never has a trailing new line

 * Add tests (smoke tests (fake API), realworld tests (real API), and unit tests